laurenwilner/github_training_site/03_terminal-and-bash.md

 <img src="./figures/Terminal-explainer-2.jpg" width="100%" />

-Here is a cheat sheet that you can refer to for your bash commands:
+Here is a cheat sheet of commands we use on this website:

 | Mac Command  | Windows Command| Description     |
 |--------------|----------------|------------------------|